fast-mcp-telegram

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states this is a low-level MTProto invoke for methods not wrapped by other tools, distinguishing it from siblings by targeting uncovered Telegram API methods.
+The description clearly states the tool is a low-level Telegram API (MTProto) invoke for methods not wrapped by other tools, using the specific verb 'invoke' and identifying the resource.
+It distinguishes itself from sibling tools by explicitly positioning itself as a fallback for unsupported methods.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.